benlue/jsonfp/README.md

 + Developers have an option to use either promise or callback to deal with asynchronous calls (0.0.7).

 + The **chain** operator is frequently used in a JSON-FP program.
-To make it more intuitive and readable, you can now use '->' in place of 'chain'.
+To make it more intuitive and readable, you can now use '->' in place of 'chain' (0.0.8).

 For details about what's new in the current release, please check the [release note](https://github.com/benlue/jsonfp/blob/master/ReleaseNote.md).